1. File within 300 days of the first act of discrimination

 5. The EEOC will conduct an investigation

 The EEOC will conduct a neutral investigation of the allegations in the complaint.
 After the investigation, if the EEOC is not able to determine that the law was violated, it will send you a Notice of Right to Sue that gives you permission to file a lawsuit in court.
-If you wish to file a lawsuit, you must do so within 90 days of recieving the Notice.
+If you wish to file a lawsuit, you must do so within 90 days of receiving the Notice.

 If the EEOC determines the law may have been violated, it will try to reach a voluntary settlement with your employer.
 If it cannot do so, the Investigator will refer the case to the EEOC's legal staff, who will decide whether the agency should file a lawsuit.
 If EEOC decides not to file a lawsuit on your behalf, you will receive a Notice of Right to Sue that you have the right to file a lawsuit yourself.
-If you wish to file a lawsuit, you must do so within 90 days of recieving the Notice.
+If you wish to file a lawsuit, you must do so within 90 days of receiving the Notice.

 6. If you chose to request a hearing, you will be given a hearing